Have you ever wanted to get paid to hang out and explore National Parks? You can!

 3. Whitewater Raft Guide near Sequoia NP

 Yes… This seems like a skilled job position.
-But upon further inspection, the listing notes that no experience is required for this whitewater rafting guide job!
+However upon further inspection, the listing notes that no experience is required for this whitewater rafting guide job!
 Zephyr Whitewater Expeditions will train it’s guides through their own Whitewater School – making this job an excellent choice!

 4. Off-Road Jeep Tour Guide in Capitol Reef